ietf-satp/draft-augusto-api1/draft-augusto-api1.md

 ## StatusResponse schema

-- status REQUIRED: NOT_FOUND, INVALID, PENDING, DONE, FAILED
+- status REQUIRED: the status must be one of the following:
-- substatus REQUIRED: WAIT_SOURCE_CONFIRMATIONS, WAIT_DESTINATION_TRANSACTION, BRIDGE_NOT_AVAILABLE, CHAIN_NOT_AVAILABLE, ROLLBACK_IN_PROGRESS, UNKNOWN_ERROR, NOT_PROCESSABLE_REFUND_NEEDED
+  * NOT_FOUND: the SATP session requested was not found.
+  * INVALID: the SATP session requested has an invalid format.
+  * PENDING: the SATP session requested is being executed and has not yet been finalized.
+  * DONE: the SATP session requested completed successfully.
+  * FAILED: the SATP session requested failed.
+- substatus REQUIRED: the substatus must be one of the following:
+  * WAIT_SOURCE_CONFIRMATION: one gateway involved in the SATP session is waiting for the state change on the source chain to be finalized.
+  * WAIT_DESTINATION_CONFIRMATION: one gateway involved in the SATP session is waiting for the state change on the target chain to be finalized.
+  * BRIDGE_NOT_AVAILABLE: one gateway involved in the SATP session is waiting for the state change on the source chain to be finalized.
+  * NETWORK_NOT_AVAILABLE: the gateways do not support the network requested.
+  * ROLLBACK_IN_PROGRESS: the SATP session is rolling back due to a failure in the Protocol.
+  * UNKNOWN_ERROR: an unknown error occurred when executing the SATP session.
-- stage REQUIRED: the number of the stage
+- stage OPTIONAL: the number of the stage in which the SATP session is in.
+Only populated if status is PENDING.
-- step REQUIRED: A message in the form urn:ietf:satp:msgtype:msg, where `msg` is the last message exchanged between gateways.
+- step OPTIONAL: A message in the form urn:ietf:satp:msgtype:msg, where `msg` is the last message exchanged between gateways.
+Only populated if status is PENDING.
-- startTime REQUIRED: Timestamp referring to when the asset transfer started.
+- startTime OPTIONAL: Timestamp referring to when the asset transfer started.
+Only populated if status is not NOT_FOUND or INVALID.
-- originNetwork REQUIRED: The identifier of the network from which the digital asset will be transferred.
+- originNetwork OPTIONAL: The identifier of the network from which the digital asset will be transferred.
+Only populated if status is not NOT_FOUND or INVALID.
-- destinationNetwork REQUIRED: The identifier of the network to which the digital asset will be transferred.
+- destinationNetwork OPTIONAL: The identifier of the network to which the digital asset will be transferred.
+Only populated if status is not NOT_FOUND or INVALID.

 ## Integration schema